ProjectLibertyLabs/gateway/docs/src/GettingStarted/SSO.md

 ### Selecting Permissions for Delegation

-Permissions are the actions that you as the Application can do on behalf of the user, with just the one-time delegation of the permission.
+Permissions are the actions that you as the Application can do on behalf of the user.
-These are determined by Frequency.
+They are based on Schemas published to Frequency.

 See list of [SIWF v2 Available Delegations](https://projectlibertylabs.github.io/siwf/v2/docs/Delegations.html#available-delegations).